Pay gap data

-Last year, even though it was not a legal requirement, we also published details of our ethnicity pay gap – the difference in average hourly pay of black, Asian and minority ethnic (BAME) employees and those from white backgrounds across the organisation.
+In 2020, even though it was not a legal requirement, we also published details of our ethnicity pay gap – the difference in average hourly pay of Black, Asian and minority ethnic employees (minority ethnicities) and those from white backgrounds across the organisation.

 We’re committed to reducing our pay gaps and we will continue to work with people across the organisation to make sure that the actions we take will create lasting cultural change.

 Industries that are predominantly white and male tend to have larger pay gaps.
-Our gender pay gap of 16% and ethnicity pay gap of 15% is primarily caused by women and those from non-white backgrounds being under-represented in the highest paid roles and in highly paid technical/specialist roles.
-Whilst we have seen a steady improvement, there is still a long way to go and we are determined to change this.
+Our gender pay gap of 16% and ethnicity pay gap of 8% is primarily caused by women and those from non-white backgrounds being under-represented in the highest paid roles and in highly paid technical/specialist roles.

-The figures have improved over the last year.
-The median gender pay gap is 15%, down from 23.3% in 2019.
-This represents a total decrease of 10% from the first published figure of 25% in 2018.
-The mean gender pay gap has also reduced to 15.7%, a 3.6% percentage point decrease since 2019.
+Our median gender pay gap is 16.1%, up slightly from 15.7%.
+This still represents a total decrease of 8.9% from the first published figure of 25% in 2018.
+The mean gender pay gap has also increased slightly to 16.9%, a 1.2% percentage point increase since our last published figures.

 |Pay||Median (middle)||Mean (average)|